sasgithub/sasgithub/README.md

 - 🧠 **Continuous Learning**
   I believe in learning by building, and I’ve been actively growing my skills this year across multiple domains
-  - 🐍 Data & Cloud Analysis – Completed the Google Cloud Data Analytics and Google Data Analytics Professional Certificate, final case study available on GitHub
+  - 🐍 Data & Cloud Analysis – Completed the Google Cloud Data Analytics and Google Data Analytics Professional Certificate, final case study available on GitHub (linked below)
   - 🧱 Kubernetes Administration – Preparing for the Certified Kubernetes Administrator (CKA) exam
   - 📈 Visualization Tools – Hands-on with Tableau, Quarto, and ggplot2 for real-world reporting and dashboards
   - 🖥️ Infrastructure as Code – Exploring Terraform, Prometheus, and Redpanda